sateeshperi/2019-DCG-UNR/Loggin_on_Atmosphere_Cloud.rst

 19. Start a new session

 20. Fill in session settings

 Fill in your "remote host," which will be the IP address from earlier.
-Then select "specify username" and enter your class group name (e.g. dibbears).
+Then select "specify username" and enter your cyverse username.

-21. Specify the session key

-Copy the downloaded private file onto your primary hard disk (generally C:) and the put in the full path to it.

 22. Click OK